History of socialism: Social democracy in government

 The social democratic governments in the post war period introduced measures of social reform and wealth redistribution through state welfare and taxation policy.
 For instance the newly elected UK Labour government carried out nationalisations of major utilities such as mines, gas, coal, electricity, rail, iron and steel, and the Bank of England.
 France claimed to be the most state controlled capitalist country in the world, carrying through many nationalisations.
 In the UK the National Health Service was established bringing free health care to all for the first time.
 Social housing for working-class families was provided in council housing estates and university education was made available for working-class people through a grant system.
 However, the parliamentary leadership of the social democracies in general had no intention of ending capitalism, and their national outlook and their dedication to the maintenance of the post-war 'order' prevented the social democracies from making any significant changes to the economy.
 They were termed 'socialist' by all in 1945, but in the UK, for instance, where Social Democracy had a large majority in the Parliament of the United Kingdom, "The government had not the smallest intention of bringing in the 'common ownership of the means of production, distribution and exchange'" as written in Clause 4 of the Labour Party constitution.
 In Germany, the Social Democratic Party of Germany adopted the Godesberg Program in 1959, which rejected class struggle and Marxism.
+West German Chancellor Willy Brandt has been identified as a liberal socialist.